Kevin Kern (actor)

 is a Broadway actor.
 He originated the role of J. M. Barrie on the 2016 National Tour of Finding Neverland.
 He has appeared in six Broadway shows and one show in London's West End.
 He is married to Megan Lawrence and they have four children named Gus, Sunny Jo, Magnolia, and Clover.

 Credits

-His Broadway credits include Fiyero in Wicked as well as roles in The Wedding Singer, Finding Neverland, First Date, The Bridges of Madison County and Les Misérables.
+His Broadway credits include Fiyero in Wicked, standby J.M.
+Barrie in Finding Neverland, and standby Robert in The Bridges of Madison County, as well as roles in The Wedding Singer, First Date, and Les Misérables.
 (In Les Mis, he played numerous roles, including Marius, Jean Prouvaire, Joly and Marius (understudy) with the "approximate dates: 1997 to 1999; 2001 to 2003 (not necessarily continuously)."